 Where to see the tulip fields

-How to get there: we took the bus 859 or 854 from Leiden train station, which stops right in the front of the garden.
+We took the bus 859 or 854 from Leiden train station, which stops right in the front of the garden.
 From there is easily to explore by foot or by bike the surroundings of Lisse, where you will find many beautiful flower fields.

 Lisse

-How to get there: from Leiden train station we took the bus 859 or 854 which stops in the front of Keukenhof gardens.
+From Leiden train station we took the bus 859 or 854 which stops in the front of Keukenhof gardens.
 And from there all you can do is to explore the region and enjoy the beautiful flower fields.

 Other option to get there is by train to Hillegom, from which the distance to Lisse being approximately 6 km and on the way, you will find many flower fields.